Consumerism: Consumerism as cultural ideology

 First, capitalism entered a qualitatively new globalizing phase in the 1950s.
 As the electronic revolution got underway, significant changes began to occur in the productivity of capitalist factories, systems of extraction, processing of raw materials, product design, marketing and distribution of goods and services. [...]
 Second, the technical and social relations that structured the mass media all over the world made it very easy for new consumerist lifestyles to become the dominant motif for these media, which became in time extraordinarily efficient vehicles for the broadcasting of the culture-ideology of consumerism globally.

 Today, people are universally and continuously being exposed to mass consumerism and product placement in the media or even in their daily lives.
 The line between information, entertainment, and promotion of products has been blurred, thus explaining how people have become more reformulated into consumerist behaviours.
 Shopping centers are a representative example of a place where people are explicitly exposed to an environment that welcomes and encourages consumption.

 For example, in 1993, Goss wrote that the shopping center designers "strive to present an alternative rationale for the shopping center's existence, manipulate shoppers' behavior through the configuration of space, and consciously design a symbolic landscape that provokes associative moods and dispositions in the shopper".
 On the prevalence of consumerism in daily life, historian Gary Cross says that "The endless variation of clothing, travel, and entertainment provided opportunity for practically everyone to find a personal niche, no matter their race, age, gender or class."

-Arguably, the success of the consumerist cultural ideology can be witnessed all around the world.
-People who rush to the mall to buy products and end up spending money with their credit cards can easily become entrenched in the financial system of capitalist globalization.
+The proliferation of consumerist cultural ideology can be witnessed all across the world.
+People who rush to the mall to buy products and end up spending money with their credit cards are liable to become entrenched in the financial system of capitalist globalization.